 Key items to look out for include:

 - Handles – kayaks will be carried from car / boathouse to water.
 Do the handles offer comfort and not cut into your hand?

 - Are fittings attached to the kayak by means of bolts screwed into moulded-in inserts or have holes been drilled into the deck to attach fittings?
-Moulded-in inserts are stronger and waterproof, and they do not compromise the integrity of the kayak shell.
+Moulded-in inserts are stronger and waterproof, and they do not compromise the integrity and waterproofing of the kayak shell.

 - Is the moulded seat sculpted and shaped for comfort and support or is it a flat area that cannot be used without a consumable add-on seat?
 Don’t be shy to sit on kayaks in the store.
 See how the seat feels on your bottom.
 Kayaks are not (and should not!) designed for you to lie back as if you’re on a Lazy-boy chair.

 - Is the footwell positioned lower than the seat for a more comfortable sitting position?

 - Does the kayak have hatches and/or tankwell to stow gear?

 - Are fittings provided to secure gear to the deck?
 Do these fittings give you options?
 Like, can you use bungee, cord, rope, tie downs with the fittings or only what has been supplied with the kayak?

 - When you stand on the deck to sit down, does the plastic dent in?
 The deck should be sufficiently rigid to not dent in.

 - Does the kayak offer useful features like a paddle rest and bottle holder?